 Things you can do to help your child try new foods include:

-- Have other family members help set a good example by eating a variety of healthy foods.
+- Have yourself and other family members help set a good example by eating a variety of healthy foods.

 - Prepare meals with different colors and textures that are pleasing to the eye.